Akshayagcr/DSA/CPP/adityaverma/stack/README.md

 Stack question identification
 1. Question will contain array and brute force approach will result in nested loop (n^2)
-2. Nested loop in brute force will depend on each other i.e. j = fn(i) inner lopp will depend on outer loop.
+2. Nested loop in brute force will depend on each other i.e. j = fn(i) inner loop will depend on outer loop.

 Stack questions